 21 Mar Amsterdam basic facts you should know before you go

-We all know that preparing is half of the fun, so get ready with these Amsterdam basics facts.
-Including the Best Amsterdam Expressions to blend in smoothly (you won’t find those in Google Translate).
+We all know that preparing is half the fun, so get ready with these basic Amsterdam facts, including the Best Amsterdam Expressions to blend in smoothly (you won’t find those in Google Translate).

 Want more cool local tips?
 Get the FREE Personal City Plan, filled with things that match your personal preferences.

 1. Amsterdam basic facts: how we walk, talk, pay & eat

 First, the very simple basic Amsterdam facts that you probably already know.
 If not, memorise them and you’ll score points at the bar.
 Amsterdam is located in the Netherlands.
 The Netherlands is a monarchy.
 Our king is Willem Alexander and our queen is the Argentinian-born Máxima.
 Queen Willem-Alexander took over from his mother, our former queen Beatrix, in 2013.

 - We drive and cycle on the right side of the road.

 - Amsterdam pedestrians and cyclists have developed the habit of going through red lights.